 The images coming towards us are terrible.
 Cities in ruins, people flee, and many perish.
 As in all wars, it is ordinary people who are victims.
 But we will survive, temporarily adapt and never lose hope for a future of peace.
 Like Shostakovich did.

 Last week I watched a few very personal and honest documentaries made by residents of Mariupol; some images were already from 2017.
-There are many sounds of explosions in the background; the neighbors no longer dare to talk to each other because of different opinions.
+Many explosions are in the background; the neighbors no longer dare to talk to each other because of different opinions.
 During the recordings, people have died as a victim of war aggression.
 The acts of war have been going on for longer and destroyed more lives than we know.
 These images and documentaries bring to my mind music by Shostakovich, namely his fifteenth symphony.
 I will explain.

 Shostakovich is like Pulp Fiction